16. EU-UK agreement (TCA)

 Sources:

-UK in a Changing Europe, The Brexit trade deal and automotive sector?
-28 December 2020
+Professor David Bailey, The Brexit trade deal and automotive sector, 28 December 2020

 Overview

-The GB-EU border and implementing the Ireland/Northern Ireland Protocol remain big challenges.
-When it was clear that the UK government intended to leave the Customs Union and the Single Market, it was also plain that there would be a new UK-EU border.
+When the UK government decided to leave the Customs Union and the Single Market, there would need to be new UK-EU border controls.
 Some argue that this was known as early as January 2017.
-In late 2020, much still needed to be done and the government admitted that the UK’s new border arrangements would not be ready by 31 December.

 - Large lorry parks in Kent.

-- New digital ‘Smart Freight Service’, intended to check if hauliers have the right paperwork before they can proceed, but has not been tested.
+- Digital ‘Smart Freight Service’, to check if hauliers have the right paperwork before they can proceed.

 Great Britain – Northern Ireland

 For the EU, GB is simply a third country, which means NI becomes a high-risk channel for illicit or sub-standard imports.
-Strict border management systems are essential at the GB-NI border and inevitably disrupt trade.
+Border management systems are essential at the GB-NI border and inevitably disrupt trade.

 Under the WA, goods moving from GB to NI must comply with EU law on customs and regulation.
 The Protocol on Ireland/Northern Ireland keeps NI in the EU’s single market for goods and the EU Customs Union, so that NI continues to apply EU rules as they relate to customs, trade, production and the regulation of goods.
 From 1 January 2021, NI trade across the Irish border and with other EU countries continued on the same terms as before: no customs procedures, infrastructure or regulatory checks on goods being exported to the EU, including across the Irish border.